team-minigame/minigame/README.md

 ## Backround

 This is a tiny school project to explore build and automation tools.

+##### Technologies used

+Main platform:

+Node, Express, Angular, Firebase

+Build/Automation tools:

+- Browserify for bundling and compressing
+- Mocha/Chai for unit testning
+- Gulp for automating Browserify and SASS (including livereload, autoprefixer, rename, sass, sourcemaps, streamify, uglify & vinyl source stream).

+##### Credits

+Hanna Andersson, Andreas Dagnell, Robert Lindell

+##### About

+The application is a little game (N.B. in swedish) where you guess what historical events occurs before another.

 ## Installation